iamshezad/ChatUI/README.md

 ## About
 ChatUI is a simple project created to implement some of the things i learned in SwiftUI.
 Currently i'm learning SwiftUI so i thought of converting my learnings into small projects.

 ChatUI is just a UI design of a chat app with some hardcoded data.
-So this small project might help other to learn a little about designing in SwiftUI.
+So this small project might help others to learn a little about designing in SwiftUI.

 This sample project contains chats, calls, contacts and settings screens. will list out below what all i have used in this project: